The above logo was created by, and is the property of, the Veterans Action Council, for which we maintain copyright protection as of October 1st,2020

 "What is the Veterans Action Council?"

-The Veterans Action Council (V.A.C.) is an all-volunteer group of international veterans and venerated professionals in our respective fields.
-We were founded as a buddy check during quarantine in July 2020 via social media and had our first meeting in August 2020.
+The Veterans Action Council (VAC) is an all-volunteer group of international veterans and venerated professionals in our respective fields.
+We were founded during quarantine in July 2020, and our first meeting was held in August 2020.

 What are you doing?

-The V.A.C. promotes and coordinates efforts on issues facing veterans' access to alternative treatments and therapies, promoting veterans' physical and mental health and their families.
+The VAC promotes and coordinates efforts on issues facing veterans' access to alternative treatments and therapies, promoting veterans' physical and mental health and their families.
 Our first order of business was to get down on paper what we were all experiencing in our corners of the country, each of us residing in states with various cannabis legalization/access.
-That letter led to us creating and subsequently publishing the V.A.C.
-“Green Paper.”
+That letter led us to create and publish the VAC "Green Paper."

-The Green Paper is a historical document of great significance created in 2020, and a large section of it was originally submitted to the Clinton Administration in 1993 by Patient Zero, Robert Randall, and his wife, Alice O'Leary Randall, as a policy recommendation for how the federal government should pursue the medical cannabis issue.
-Robert's widow, Alice O’Leary Randall, entrusted us with this document to include their work in our Green Paper to educate others.
-The current iteration includes the veteran component of the cannabis movement and works at the United Nations that culminated in that body recognizing the medical utility of cannabis on December 2nd, 2020.
+The Green Paper is a historical document of great significance created in 2020, and a large section of it was initially submitted to the Clinton Administration in 1993 by Patient Zero, Robert Randall, and his wife, Alice O'Leary Randall, as a policy recommendation for how the federal government should pursue the medical cannabis issue.
+Robert's widow, Alice O'Leary Randall, entrusted us with this document to include their work in our Green Paper to educate others.
+The current iteration consists of the veteran component of the cannabis movement.
+It works at the United Nations that culminated in that body recognizing the medical utility of cannabis on December 2nd, 2020.

-We hosted side events at the United Nations in March 2022 and 2023 in Vienna, Austria.
+We hosted side events at the United Nations in March 2022, 2023, 2024, and again in 2025 in Vienna, Austria.
 We partnered with the National Cannabis Industries Association (NCIA) for in-person Lobby Days in Washington, D.C., in Sept.
 2022 and May 2023.
-Our V.A.C. volunteers met with the Cannabis Caucus, Veterans Affairs, Armed Services, and Judicial Committee Members on Capitol Hill.
+Our VAC volunteers met with the Cannabis Caucus, Veterans Affairs, Armed Services, and Judicial Committee Members on Capitol Hill.
+We continue to meet with Congressional stakeholders and International partners to contribute to veterans' policies.

 Who is working with us?